UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 * Create a report
 * Send letters, which creates files

-..
-The first point "Send a thank you" seems confusing: it sounds like sending a thank you letter automatically adds a new donor to your data or updates your donor info.
-This doesn't seem to be explained.
-I thought that adding a donor was a separate function from sending letters to a single donor or to all donoors.

 Send Thank You
 ...............

 Even though every mailroom implementation will be unique, most likely this function will require a significant refactor for most of you.
 You can break up the code into components that handle user flow and data manipulation logic.
 Write your unit tests for data manipulation logic, including functionality for adding or updating donors, and for listing donors.

-..
-Did my best to re-write sentence above; it seemed very unclear to me.
-My apologies for introducing errors.
-Part of my job is to stand in for the students slowest to understand your directions.

 Create Report